 About Harlem One Stop

-Harlem One Stop is funded by a cultural tourism grant from the Arts & Business Council/NYSCA and is designed to boost tourism, strengthen Harlem/New York's ability to draw diverse visitors, give tourists a greater choice of authentic experiences and foster exciting collaborative opportunities to market ethnic and artistic traditions.
-"Traces, Faces, Places" represents the theme of Harlem One Stop tour packages.
-We invite you to participate in any one of our several exciting tours that draw on area history and take visitors behind the scenes to personally engage in the energy and excitement of the area's contemporary life.
+Initially incubated by the West Harlem Community Preservation Organization and funded by a cultural tourism grant from the Arts & Business Council/NYSCA, Harlem One Stop is designed to boost tourism, strengthen Harlem/New York's ability to draw diverse visitors, give tourists a greater choice of authentic experiences and foster exciting collaborative opportunities to market ethnic and artistic traditions.

 Who is eligible to have events included in the calendar?

 Any organization that produces entertainment events (performing & visual arts, sports, etc.) can send events for inclusion in the calendar, providing that they are not adult oriented and are open to the general public.

 Can I change my event information once it is posted?

 Yes.
 Please e-mail email@example.com with any changes at least one week prior to the date of the event.

 Information on HarlemOneStop.com